brettz9/jamilih/docs/validateJamilih-plan.md

 ## 6. Companion **breaking** change to Jamilih core (prerequisite)

-Three changes to `src/jml.js`, shipping together in 0.70.0.
+Four changes to `src/jml.js`, shipping together in 0.70.0.

 ### 6a.
 Rename the `$map` option to `$Map`